AshutoshDas07/ABN_HackOffv3.0/README.md

 **This Current** folder contains the UI part of the app.

+**Demand_Analysis** folder contains the LSTM network which is used to analyse the demands of various clothing styles.

 # Predicting Trends
 This part is an effort to predict fashion trends over time using machine learning.
 Currently, We are able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from chictopia.com, instagram and training a model built using Keras.